 If you're looking for kitchen paint ideas that will add a little pizazz to your home decor, an orange color scheme is the way to go.
 Representing success, health, and happiness, this vibrant hue promotes well-being and productivity but isn't for the faint of heart.
 Even tangerine decor might be a bit too much for some.
 But don't worry, we're here to help you navigate these vivid waters.

 Scroll on for 22 orange kitchen ideas that will encourage you to give this fun shade a try.

 Video of the Day

 Designer Justina Blakeney chose lime wash paint to create a lush accent wall for the perfect boho kitchen design idea.
 The shade perfectly complements all the greenery.
 And Blakeney completed the look with an orange patterned tile backsplash as well as purple and blue decor throughout.

-2. Freshen up your island.
+2. Freshen up your kitchen island with orange paint.

-3. Embrace your eclectic personality.
+3. Embrace those eclectic home decor ideas.

 Sometimes you need to take a risk to create an orange kitchen that's all your own.
-This English country-inspired scullery by Tom House is traditional in most senses but incorporates a citrus-colored oven and rug that infuse a dash of modern color into an otherwise gray and white color palette.
+This English country-inspired scullery by Tom House is traditional in most senses but incorporates a citrus-colored oven and bright rug that infuse a dash of modern color into an otherwise gray and white color palette.